Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 To create a figure, use the figure environment.
 Like Tables, they automatically get numbered, and they MUST include a \caption (with a \label after it, if needed for cross-referencing).
 Like Tables, it is conventional to centre the material, but that is a personal choice.

 You can see that the structure is very similar to the table environment, but in this case we have a graphic included with the \includegraphics command.
 Here, it’s also enclosed in an \fbox, which places a frame box around it (see § 4.6.2 below).
-Details of including graphics are in the next section because they can occur in many places, not just Figures: you need the graphicx package.
+Details of including graphics with the graphicx package are in the next section because they can occur in many places, not just Figures.
 Details of the bibliographic citation mechanism used in the caption are will be covered in § 5.3.2 below.

 Figures can contain text, diagrams, pictures, or any other kind of illustration, even a tabular environment — LATEX is agnostic on this point, so Tables can contain an image (of a table, presumably) and Figures can contain a tabulation.
 What matters is that you describe them properly.